joaodarocha/frontend-code-test--by-joao-rocha/README.md

 ## 📈 Future Work

+1. Fix image size and position in mobile breakpoint
-1. Complete test coverage to achieve 90%
+2. Complete test coverage to achieve 90%
 2. Improve styling and stylesheets organization (consider using [ITSCSS](https://developer.helpscout.com/seed/glossary/itcss/))
 3. Improve performance in Mobile to be at least 80